Dean's Leadership Team

 Matt Camper is the Assistant Dean for Teaching Practice and Academic Programs in the College of Agriculture and a holds a Senior Teaching Appointment in the Department of Bioagricultural Sciences and Pest Management.
 His scope of work includes coordinating curriculum development and new program development in CAS, as well as assisting departments in adopting high impact teaching practices and evaluating teaching effectiveness.
 He is a passionate champion of the continuum of care for CSU students and on an inclusive and affirming environment for our students, faculty, and staff especially as it relates to the classroom and curriculum.
 Mr. Camper is an entomologist, current director of The CSU Bug Zoo (a live arthropod collection that meets with over 10,000 students and community members from nearly 50 different schools and multiple other events across the state), and the faculty sponsor for the Gillette Entomology club (the oldest continuously run student club at Colorado State University).

 Addy Elliott serves as the Assistant Dean of Academic Advising and Student Success in the College of Agriculture at CSU.
 Her passion for supporting, empowering and encouraging students throughout their journey at CSU aligns with her responsibilities.
 In this role, Addy coordinates and elevates the College of Agricultural Science academic advisors to best serve our students.
-She also develops and initiatives focused student success in the College.
+She also develops initiatives focused around student success in the College.
 Addy has a M.S. in Soil Science from CSU and maintains a teaching appointment in the Department of Soil and Crop Sciences.
-Several of the courses Addy teaches include Environmental Issues in Agriculture, Topics in Organic Agriculture, and Field Practicum in Sustainable Agriculture: Study Abroad in Todos Santos.
+Several of the courses Addy teaches include Environmental Issues in Agriculture, Topics in Organic Agriculture, and Composting Principles and Practices.

 Dr. Lang earned a B.S. in Biology from SUNY Fredonia, a M.S. in Plant Pathology and a PhD in Cell and Molecular Biology from Colorado State University.
 She currently serves the College of Agricultural Sciences at CSU as Director of Strategic Partnerships where she provides stewardship of external relationships with academic, corporate and non-profit entities.
 She oversees partnerships that promote advanced research and student success in alignment with the college mission.
 Prior to this position she spent seven years as a lab and project manager for a large molecular plant pathology at CSU and as a senior scientist at a biofuel start-up company.
 She continues to conduct her own research in the development of genomics-based diagnostic tools for plant pathogens, the evolution of bacterial pathogenicity, host adaptation and molecular mechanisms of host resistance using rice and corn as model crops.